3mrotaha/Atmel-Atmega32-Drivers/README.md

 ## APP

 This folder contains application-specific code that interfaces with the drivers in the HAL and MCAL folders.
 It includes the `main.c` file, which is the main application code that uses the peripheral drivers to achieve the desired functionality.
-It also includes the `tree.txt` file, which is a text file that shows the directory structure of the drivers folder.

 ## HAL

 This folder contains drivers for the hardware abstraction layer (HAL), which abstracts the hardware details of the ATmega32 peripherals and provides a consistent interface for the application to use.
 The HAL folder includes subfolders for each of the supported peripheral types, including: